fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 ## Topic: studying with others in a group is more beneficial.
 Explain your reasons.
 1. Agree:
-   1. one can use the **insight and knowledge** of other group members
+   1. one can use the **insights and knowledge** of other group members
    2. Students have various **cognitive skills**, and each can **master a different subject**; thus, they can help each other to learn more comprehensively.
-   3. Student can **enrich their social skills**, for each member has **unique characteristics and perspectives**, so they will encounter various types of people, which in turn will help them to become more socially compatable with others.
+   3. Students can **enrich their social skills**, for each member has **unique characteristics and perspectives**, so they will encounter various types of people, which in turn will help them to become more **socially competent**.
    4. Studying in groups will relieve the pressure students may feel during studying demanding topics by **providing a friendly environment/atmosphere**.

 ## Topic: part-time job while attending university